opensrp/opensrp-client-path/README.md

 #### Advanced Search

-This patient search enabled one to search using other conditions or characteristics.
+This patient search enables one to search using other conditions or characteristics.

    * Using other search conditions such as
       * Patient/Child Active status